 Think of it as being like a car dashboard gauge that provides information on the level of gas in the tank.
 In a similar manner, a blood glucose meter displays the measure of glucose in the blood.
 As the driver, you are able to decide how to use the information provided.

 Reassure that on the contrary, monitoring can be an important tool to help identify the cause of blood glucose level swings.
-If regular monitoring has been recommended for you, keep a record of your readings and take it along to the next meeting with the diabetes healthcare team.
+If regular monitoring has been recommended for you, keep a record of your readings, as well as any information regarding your food and physical activity, and take it along to the next meeting with the diabetes healthcare team.
 It will help them identify what adjustments may need to be made within the diabetes management plan.

 It may also be that expectations are too high.
 For information about blood glucose swings, read our article Not all blood glucose levels need to be perfect.
 Instead of aiming for specific numbers at certain times, it can also be helpful to ask the team to determine the recommended highest and lowest numbers for different times of the day.
 Having a range can make it easier to meet targets.